A hemoglobin test measures the amount of hemoglobin in your blood.

 - To monitor a medical condition.
 If you've been diagnosed with anemia or polycythemia vera, your doctor may use a hemoglobin test to monitor your condition and guide treatment.

 If your blood sample is being tested only for hemoglobin, you can eat and drink normally before the test.
-If your blood sample will be used for additional tests, you may need to fast for a certain amount of time before the test.
+If your blood sample will be used for other tests, you may need to fast for a certain amount of time before the sample is taken.
 Your doctor will give you specific instructions.

 The normal range for hemoglobin is: